- Medicine India

 5.Abdominal pain

-Contra-indications of Iron (Ferrous ascorbate)
+Contra-indications of Iron (Ferrous ascorbate)1.Hyper sensitivity

 2.Haemolytic anaemia unless iron deficiency anaemia is present